-6.1 Your information will be kept in accordance with our Retention & Disposal of Records Policy, copies of which are available from the Diocesan Director of Civil Administration.
+6.1 Your information will be kept in accordance with our Retention & Disposal of Records Policy, and/or as required by law.
 In any event, we will endeavour to only keep Personal Data for as long as is necessary and to delete it when it is no longer so.